ArshansGithub/muse-agent-api/WORKER_PROMPT.md

 ## Input

+Follow these steps in order — do not skip ahead:

+1. Read `~/workspace/agent-api/processing/<request_id>.json`
-Read the request JSON file: `~/workspace/agent-api/processing/<request_id>.json` (the filename is in your task message).
-If it is not there yet, read `~/workspace/agent-api/queue/<request_id>.json` — the dispatcher spawns workers before moving the file, so it may still be in the queue for a moment.
+   (the filename is in your task message).
+2. If missing, read `~/workspace/agent-api/queue/<request_id>.json` — the
+   dispatcher spawns workers before moving the file, so it may still be in the queue for a moment.
+3. If BOTH miss: the dispatcher is moving the file between your two checks.
+   This is normal.
+Wait 3 seconds and go back to step 1.
+Repeat for up to 60 seconds total.
+4. Only if the file is still absent after 60 seconds of retrying: write the `input_not_found` failure response below.
+Never write it sooner — an early `input_not_found` for a file that exists is a protocol violation.

 Fields:

 - `input`: string, or a list of input items (`message`, `function_call`, `function_call_output`).
 Always complete; `previous_response_id` is ignored.